-Table 3 shows the average neutrality index: with respect to the four household typologies analysed (i.e. couples without children, couples with one child, couples with two children and couples with three or more children), Italy dominates Finland, which in turn dominates the UK, which in turn dominates Germany.
-Italy is in fact the only country which appears to have a slightly pro-family tax-benefit system.
-In the case of households with 3 or more children, the sum of the strategic weight is .739 for Germany, .845 for the UK, .889 for Finland and 1.077 for Italy.
+with three or more children, the sum of the strategic weight is 0.739 for Germany, 0.845 for the UK, 0.889 for Finland and 1.077 for Italy.
 For couples without children the differences are slightly more contained, and the tax-benefit system approaches neutrality.
-Germany and the UK are again the two systems which are furthest from neutrality (.936 and .945 respectively), while Finland and Italy are closer (in absolute value) to neutrality: the sum of strategic weight is 1.022 for Italy and .958 for Finland.
+Germany and the UK are again the two systems which are furthest from neutrality (0.936 and 0.945, respectively), while Finland and Italy are closer (in absolute value) to neutrality: the sum of strategic weight is 1.022 for Italy and 0.958 for Finland.
 The magnitude of the family "penalty" therefore increases with household size; it is greatest for households with numerous children and lowest for childless households.
-Italy displays the opposite trend, as households with numerous children.
+Italy displays the opposite trend, as households with numerous children apparently receive a larger family "bonus" than households with few children.